Brazilian advisory rating system: Analyses and criteria

 The criteria that guide the public policy of the content rating are supported under 3 broad themes—sex, drugs, and violence—content considered inappropriate to the upbringing of children and adolescents.
 The analysis is made counterbalancing the frequency, relevance, context, intensity and importance to the plot of scenes, dialogues and images containing violence, drug use and sex/nudity.
 This margin of subjectivity ensures flexibilities that are critical to the process and the rating result.
 The analyses consist of three steps: factual description, thematic description and age grading.
 When the process is finished, it is subjected to the coordination, and finally to the director of the department, who makes the order for publication on the Brazilian Official Journal, along with small content descriptors.
 The criteria for rating the works were developed taking into account national and international studies and public hearings in all regions across Brazil, including public debates, both face-to-face and online.

 Aiming to provide an instrument for the choice of the family, the Practical Guide was created, which claims to bring transparency and objectivity to the public policy of the content rating, showing detailed analysis criteria, subdivided by age groups.
 They can serve broadcasters, producers and distributors of movies and games and also families and society in general.

 The objectivity of the analysis departs from moral considerations and moralistic views.
 The Ministry of Justice specifically cited that sexual orientation does not aggravate the rating and that, in fact, showing material of respect and encouragement to diversity can attenuate the rating.
 They also specified that their job is to give an advisory rating for parents, therefore, they do not have any legal right to ban, demand cuts or refuse to rate any work.

 Works

 Films and television programs

 People under the minimum age indicated by the rating can watch the movie if accompanied by an adult guardian or if they are carrying a consent form, except for 18-rated movies on the cinemas.
-Movies rated 18 are legally restricted to persons aged 16 and over, and those aged 16 and 17 should be accompanied by an adult guardian.
+Movies rated 18 are legally restricted to persons aged 16 and over, and those aged 16 and 17 require parental consent.
 Films for cinema and DVD/Blu-ray releases are previously rated by the ClassInd.
 TV programs are rated by their own broadcasters and therefore the rating can be accepted or denied if considered inappropriate.
 Ratings assigned by the broadcaster itself rather than assigned by DEJUS (e.g. a TV network or a streaming service), are preceded by the letter "A".